 HART 1256 - EPA Recovery Certification Preparation.
 Two hours credit.
 Certification training for HVAC refrigerant recovery, recycle, and reclaim.
 Instruction will provide a review of EPA guidelines for refrigerant recovery and recycling during the installation, service, and repair of all HVAC and refrigeration systems.
-Prerequisite: WorkKeys Test Section for Applied Math and Reading for Information.
 Two lecture hours each week.